Top 20 Hawaii Snorkeling Spots

 There are so many unique snorkel sites to visit in the South Kona area of the Big Island.
 Two that you must see are Pu’u Ohau aka Red Hill (Coral Gardens, Driftwoods, Nudibranch, Ridges), and Pali Kaholo (Rob’s Reef & Turtle Rock).
 Those who would like to snorkel in South Kona must book a South Kona Snorkel Tour.

-South Kona snorkel sites are all incredible in their own ways.
-Each of them offers a micro-experience of the Big Island’s underwater world.
-There are vibrantly colored coral reef formations, underwater sea caves, sea arches, lava rock canyons, ridges, and lava fingers that head out to sea.
+South Kona snorkel sites are all great in their own ways.
+Each of them offers its own peek into the Big Island’s underwater world.
+There are vibrant coral reefs, underwater sea caves, sea arches, lava rock canyons, ridges, and lava fingers that head out to sea.

-At all of these unique South Kona spots, snorkelers can see a host of Hawaii marine life lavishing in the luxury of their natural habitat.
+At each of these grand South Kona spots, snorkelers can see a host of Hawaii marine life lavishing in the luxury of their own domain.
 This is definitely not to be missed!

 View More about South Kona